 Q: What is the cost to join the swim team?

-A: The registration fees for 2018-19 are: $303 for a returning swimmer with a discounted fee of $278 for any additional swimmers in the same family.
+Premium membership for 2021-2022: $314 per swimmer with a discounted fee of $289 for any additional swimmers in the same family.

 Q: How old does a child need to be to join the swim team?

-A: A child needs to be at least 5 years old and able to meet the eligibility requirements to join the swim team.
-No exceptions.
+A: A child needs to be at least 6 years old and able to meet the eligibility requirements to join the swim team.